amjaad889/pdsnd_github/README.md

 pdsnd_github

 ### Description
-The project analysis Bikeshare data for 3 cities (New York, Washington, and Chicago) By programming language python The project will ask the user to choose a city first, then decide if would like to filter data or not.
+The project analyzes Bikeshare data for three cities (New York, Washington, and Chicago) Using the programming language .. python The project will ask the user to choose the city first, then decide whether he wants to filter the data or not.
 ### Files used
 (code) bikeshare.py